Opera (company): First IPO and public company

-Sale to Chinese consortium
+Acquisition and second IPO

 In 2016, the company changed ownership when a group of Chinese investors purchased the web browser, consumer business, and brand of Opera Software ASA.
 The remaining assets were renamed as the Otello Corporation.
 The ownership change was initiated in February 2016 when a group of Chinese investors offered US$1.2 billion ($8.31 per share) to buy Opera Software ASA, though the deal reportedly did not meet regulatory approval.
 On 18 July 2016, Opera Software ASA announced it had sold its browser, privacy and performance apps, and the Opera brand to Golden Brick Capital Private Equity Fund I Limited Partnership (a consortium of Chinese investors led by Beijing Kunlun Tech Co and Qihoo 360) for an amount of US$600 million.
 The transaction for sale of Opera's consumer business was approved on 31 October 2016 by the Committee on Foreign Investment in the United States.
 An earlier deal was not approved by Norwegian regulators.
 On 4 November 2016, Golden Brick Capital Private Equity Fund I L.P. completed the acquisition.
 After divesting itself of the Opera browser and brand, Opera Software ASA changed its name to Otello Corporation ASA.

-Second IPO

 In January 2017, the company introduced Opera Neon, a new concept browser that is intended as an exploration of browser design alternatives.
 The browser is built on top of the Blink engine similar to the original Opera browser, and it is available for Windows and macOS.
 In January 2018, Opera launched Opera News, an AI-driven news app dedicated to African users.
 It reached more than a million downloads in less than a month.
 In April, the company released a new mobile browser called Opera Touch.
 It includes an innovative user interface focused on ease of use and one-handed browsing.
 In July 2018, Opera filed for an IPO.
-The company went public on the NASDAQ on July 27 and raised over $115 million.
+The company went public on the NASDAQ on 27 July and raised over $115 million.
+Opera is a subsidiary of Kunlun Tech Co., Ltd., and controlled by Zhou Yahui.